Shear line affecting eastern section of Visayas: PAGASA

 (Eagle News)–The shear line is affecting the eastern section of Visayas.

-PAGASA said, as a result, Eastern Visayas, Central Visayas, Surigao del Norte, and Dinagat Islands will have cloudy skies with scattered rain showers and thunderstorms.
+PAGASA said, as a result, Eastern Visayas, Central Visayas, Caraga, Northern Mindanao and Davao Oriental will have cloudy skies with scattered rain showers and thunderstorms.

 Flash floods or landslides due to moderate to at times heavy rains are possible.